Pictogrammers/Components/README.md

-# Material Design Icons - Website Components
+# Pictogrammers - Components

-> Note this repo is for the components used in the Material Design Icons apps.
-If you want components for your own project look here:
+> Note this repo is for the components used in various Pictogrammers apps.
+If you are looking for icon related components for your own project look here:
 >
 > - [React](https://github.com/Templarian/MaterialDesign-React/)
 > - [Web Component](https://github.com/Templarian/MaterialDesign-WebComponent/)

-The website is made of many components, view the `src/pg` folder to see the source.
+Components here are in various stages of development, view the `src/pg` folder to see the source.

 - [View the Components](https://pictogrammers.github.io/@pictogrammers/components/)